Monodromy of supersolvable toric arrangements: Strictly supersolvable toric arrangements

 \subsection{Cohomology ring}

 We now turn our attention to the cohomology ring of the complement of a strictly supersolvable toric arrangement.

 \begin{theorem} For $\A$ strictly supersolvable, the structure of the integral cohomology ring $H^*(M(\A);\Z)$ of the complement is determined by the sequence of homological root homomorphisms \eqref{eq:homroothom} and the infinitesimal pure braid relations. \end{theorem} \begin{proof} From \S\S\ref{subsec:tbundles}--\ref{subsec:group}, if $\A$ is strictly supersolvable of rank $r$, the fundamental group of the complement $G(\A)=\pi_1(M(\A))=\rtimes_{i=1}^{r} F_{n_i}$ is an almost-direct product of free groups (\Cref{cor:almostdirect}), and the complement $M(\A)$ is a $K(G(\A),1)$-space.
 Consequently, results of \cite{DCalmostdirect} may be used to determine the structure of $H^*(M(\A);\Z)=H^*(G(\A);\Z)$.
-We phrase the proof in terms of homology and cohomology of groups, e.g., $H^*(G(\A))$, suppressing coefficients.
+We phrase the proof in terms of homology and cohomology of groups.
+For the remainder of the paper, we suppress coefficients when considering (co)homology with integer coefficients, e.g., $H^*(G(\A))=H^*(G(\A);\Z)$.